 Protecting Arizonans’ Fundamental Freedom To Choose

-Repeal the draconian 1901 law that criminalizes abortion and requires prison time for doctors.
+Repeal the draconian 1901 law that criminalizes abortion and requires prison time for medical professionals.

-• The law requires a minimum of two years and a maximum of five years of prison time for abortion providers and has no exceptions for rape, incest, or the health of the woman.
+a.
+The law requires a minimum of two years and a maximum of five years of prison time for abortion providers who will now have to think twice while performing routine pregnancy care.